ethereum-oasis-op/baseline-standard/DLT/baseline-dlt-v1.0-psd01.md

 # Appendix A - References

-This appendix contains the normative and informative references that are used in this document.
-Any normative work cited in the body of the text as needed to implement the work product must be listed in the Normative References section below.
-Each reference to a separate document or artifact in this work must be listed here and must be identified as either a Normative or an Informative Reference.
-Normative references are specific (identified by date of publication and/or edition number or version number) and Informative references are either specific or non-specific.
+This appendix contains the normative and non-normative references that are used in this document.

 While any hyperlinks included in this appendix were valid at the time of publication, OASIS cannot guarantee their long-term validity.